Planting Seeds of Hope

 For Jewish students at Grinnell College in those days, Kasimow’s home was a magnet on Friday nights.
 With no temple or rabbi in the community, Kasimow served as the Jewish student adviser.
 He and his wife welcomed students to their home for Shabbat, the Jewish day of rest and celebration that begins Friday at sunset and ends when three stars appear in the sky at nightfall on Saturday.

 With no budget, one of the students baked the challah and Kasimow bought the wine.
 “We rarely studied,” says Kasimow.
-“We mostly sang songs and danced — we said the prayers.
+“We mostly sang songs and danced — we said the prayers.”

-“I really loved Friday nights.”
+He adds, “I really loved Friday nights.”

 A Way of Being